|

 St Luke's Ward The River Medlock - Downing St - Stockport Rd to the boundary of the township - Oxford St Rusholme rd - York St to the River Medlock.

-St George's Ward The River Irwell from Cornbrook - the River Medlock to Knot Mill - Gt Jackson St - Upper Jackson St - Preston St - Lever St to the boundary of the township - along the boundary by Cornbrook to the River Irwell.
+The River Irwell from Cornbrook - the River Medlock to Knot Mill - Gt Jackson St - Upper Jackson St - Preston St - Lever St to the boundary of the township - along the boundary by Cornbrook to the River Irwell.

 Medlock St Ward The River Medlock from Knot Mill to and along the boundary of the township - Lever St - Preston St - Upper Jackson St - Gt Jackson St to Knot Mill.